 A means is an action undertaken in order to achieve a purpose.
 It is the usual meaning of by before an -ing verb (see 73.
-Saying How with “By” and “With” and 101.
+Ways of Saying How and 101.
 Add-On Participles).
 A to verb becomes an alternative in sentences like the following:

 (e) The best way to learn a language is to live amongst its speakers.

 It would also be correct here to say by living.
-The key requirement for making BE TO means-naming seems to be having the word way (or, rarely, a synonym such as method) as subject.
+The key requirement for making BE TO means-naming seems to be having a subject that is a noun equivalent of how, such as way or method.

 An arrangement is a future plan that has been agreed by two or more people.
-It may or may not involve the person reporting it.
-It can be expressed using BE TO like this:
+Reporting one can be expressed using BE TO like this:

 (f) A meeting of finance ministers is to be held in Brussels.

 (g) The armies were to converge on the plain at midday.

 The arrangement may be for the actual future, as in (f), or for one in the past, as in (g).
 BE TO is not the primary way of expressing arrangements – putting the other verb into the present continuous tense (is being held and were converging above) seems more common (see 147.
 Types of Future Meaning).
 With BE TO there is perhaps a suggestion that the mentioned people are not the primary makers of the arrangement, but still have contributed enough to rule out the use of HAVE TO (see 129.
 Differences between Necessity Verbs).

 Occasionally arrangement-reporting is little different from a command.
 Consider this: